 BioHaven – Natural Beauty

 Let’s say you are a water steward and you care about beauty.
 You are considering BioHavens for waterways in a park, or a private lake, or even a stormwater pond.
-You want the islands to beautify the setting, but you aren’t sure of the level of management required.
+You want the islands to beautify the setting but you aren’t sure of the level of management required.
 You’re wondering, will I have to be a full-time gardener, taking care of weeds and tending to the plants?
 What will I let myself in for?

 Focus on nature-as-model.
-What are the beautiful perennials that occur near your water, in your region.
+What are the beautiful perennials in your region that naturally occur near your water.
 And be thoughtful.
 Perhaps take a walk through a nearby wetland to see what is growing there.
-Pay particular attention to pollinator insects…follow them, and where you find them you will find the optimal plants for your BioHaven.
+Pay particular attention to pollinator insects.
+Follow them, and where you find them you will find the optimal plants for your BioHaven.

 By positioning your island near shore initially, you can pamper it as needed for its first few weeks.
 This allows time for seedings to germinate and for a bit of re-seeding if needed.
-It also allows you to develop your perspective about where the BioHaven should be positioned on your waterway.
+It also allows you to develop your perspective about the positioning of the BioHaven on your waterway.
 Initial thoughts may transition as the BioHaven develops in all three dimensions.
 It’s also interesting to note that planting islands in archipelagos (a fancy name for clusters) really works!
 The space between the islands adds to the visual size and impact.
-And like any interior designer knows, balance is critical.
+And as any interior designer knows, balance is critical.
 We find that islands clustered in odd numbers work best visually.
 But test this out…as rules are made to be broken.